matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/6 Agile Software Development.md

 * Contracts are important, working closely together with customers is more likely to bring success

 ### Responding to Change
-* Change is inevitable and should be responded to
+* Change is inevitable & should be responded to
 * Flexibility is more important than sticking to the plan
-* Smart and flexible planning is needed
+* Smart & flexible planning is needed
 * Many factors can have a major influence on the project:
   * Environment
   * Business domain